 As a result of this, the Ottoman field armies could operate easier than ever before and Grand Vizier Lalla Mohamed was able to retake Esztergom Castle in 1605.

-3. As the new enemy, Bocskai occurred, the Habsburgs had a good reason to finish the 15-Year-War – the Long War, which ultimate goal would have been to liberate Hungary.
+3. When the new enemy, Bocskai occurred, the Habsburgs had a good reason to finish the 15-Year-War – the Long War, which ultimate goal would have been to liberate Hungary.

 We know that a Persian envoy arrived in Prague in 1604 and the Persian-Habsburg alliance was about to be made.
 Now, this alliance has not been signed.

 4. Bocskai helped to bring about the Peace of Zsitvatorok in 1606 which ended the Long War so the Turks could withdraw their armies from Hungary in order to put down the uprising in Anatolia.
 Eger and Esztergom castles remained in the Turks’ hands.

 Also, according to the Truce, Emperor Rudolf had to pay 200,000 Hungarian Gold Forints to the Sultan.
 Consequently, Pasha Murad could march the best troops to Asia.

 It all would not have happened so easily without Bethlen Gábor and Bocskai István.